How We Can Support You

-Barbara Maguire – Self-direct Support Broker for Angus
+Barbara Maguire - Self-directed Support Advisor for Angus

-Catherine Harris – Self-directed Support Broker for Angus
+Catherine Harris - Self-directed Support Advisor for Angus

-Dave Anderson – Self-directed Support Broker for Dundee
+Eileen Cairnie - Self-directed Support Advisor for Dundee

-Helen Harkness – Self-directed Support Broker for Dundee (Currently on maternity leave)
+Helen Harkness - Self-directed Support Advisor for Dundee

 Adele Donald - Learning and Development Worker for Dundee and Angus